 The role requires positivity, excellent communication, leadership, & caseload management abilities.
 You will need to demonstrate integrity, initiative, sound clinical knowledge with evidenced based practice & the ability to support the team, approaching your work in a coordinated way.

 We work integrated with primary care, adult social care, therapists, urgent & intermediate care services alongside our specialist services informing our ageing well MDTs which facilitates shaping our future to deliver great quality care for housebound individuals.

-To be a Community Registered Nurse your role is vital in terms of coordinating peoples care through holistic evidence-based best practice in accordance with National and Organisational approved polices/procedures.
+To be a Community Registered Nurse your role is vital in terms of coordinating peoples care through holistic evidence-based best practice in accordance with National & Organisational approved polices/procedures.

-This role may not be eligible for sponsorship under the Skilled Worker route.About us
+please note that this role may not be eligible for sponsorship under the Skilled Worker route, please refer to the Direct Gov website for more information with regards to eligibilityAbout us

 Livewell Southwest is an independent, award-winning social enterprise providing integrated health & social care services for people across Plymouth, South Hams & West Devon, as well as some specialist services for people living in parts of Devon & Cornwall.
 With teams in community hospitals, GP practices, sports centres, health & wellbeing hubs.

 As an organisation with a strong social conscience, we always value being kind, respectful, inclusive, ambitious, responsible and collaborative.
 Transforming services to make them sustainable, ensuring that we value, support & empower each other.

 We are committed to involving the people we care for, families & carers in everything that we do, working towards co-production where we can.
 Helping us to deliver the right care for people, in the right place & at the right time.
 By putting people at the centre of what we do, we ensure to support people to lead, healthy independent lives & be the very best at helping people to live well.